 14.6.
 Use and configuration of the uniform will be as per Fire District policy.
 Only issued uniforms or uniforms specifically mentioned in this Agreement, shall be worn while on duty.
 Union members may wear navy colored apparel bearing the IAFF logo, “Local 3387”, and “La Pine Professional Firefighters” anytime while on duty, as long as it is consistent with the District’s uniform style.

+TA: 04-18-17

 15.0.
 Vacations